Jeshmine/ebazaar/README.md

 # ebazaar
-this project is made using PHP codeigniter framework. use ebazaar.sql as database
+This project is made using PHP codeigniter framework.
+Use ebazaar.sql as database